antrea-io/website/README.md

  * add a new HTML file under `static/golang/`, e.g., `static/golang/<new repo
    name>.html`; add the necessary HTML content (look at existing files for reference)

+## Removing old versions

+When a version of Antrea is no longer supported, it is a good idea to remove it from the drop-down navigation menu, by editing `config.yaml`.
+The actual documentation does not need to be removed from the `contents/` directory, unless website size becomes an issue.
+In doing so, we ensure that old links will keep working, while also decluttering the website.